TechEmpower/FrameworkBenchmarks/frameworks/PHP/symfony2/README.md

 # Symfony Benchmarking Test

-The information below contains information specific to Symfony2.
+The information below contains information specific to Symfony.
 For further guidance, review the [documentation](http://frameworkbenchmarks.readthedocs.org/en/latest/).
 Also note the additional information provided in the [PHP README](../).

-This is the Symfony 3 PHP portion of a [benchmarking test suite](../../) comparing a variety of web development platforms.
+This is the Symfony PHP portion of a [benchmarking test suite](../../) comparing a variety of web development platforms.

 ## Infrastructure Software Versions